-Generally, our products comprise only a part of a communications device.
+Generally, our products comprise only a part of a device.
 All components of such devices must uniformly comply with industry standards in order to operate efficiently together.
 We depend on companies that provide other components of the devices to support prevailing industry standards.
 Many of these companies are significantly larger and more influential in affecting industry standards than we are.
 Some industry standards may not be widely adopted or implemented uniformly, and competing standards may emerge that may be preferred by our customers or end users.
 If larger companies do not support the same industry standards that we do, or if competing standards emerge, market acceptance of our products could be adversely affected which would harm our business.

 Products for communications applications are based on industry standards that are continually evolving.
+For example, GSM mobile handsets now commonly use the GPRS specification for enabling data communications.
+Certain suppliers are now offering mobile handsets utilizing the EDGE protocol to support higher data communication rates on GSM networks.
 Our ability to compete in the future will depend on our ability to identify and ensure compliance with these evolving industry standards.
 The emergence of new industry standards could render our products incompatible with products developed by other suppliers.
 As a result, we could be required to invest significant time and effort and to incur significant expense to redesign our products to ensure compliance with relevant standards.
 If our products are not in compliance with prevailing industry standards for a significant period of time, we could miss opportunities to achieve crucial design wins.
 We may not be successful in developing or using new technologies or in developing new products or product enhancements that achieve market acceptance.
 Our pursuit of necessary technological advances may require substantial time and expense.